Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Denali Paralegal

 Yes No Share to Facebook

-Question: Is it legal for a tenant to withhold rent until their landlord addresses maintenance issues?
+Question: Is it legal for a tenant in Ontario to withhold rent until the landlord completes repairs or maintenance?

 Can a Tenant Legally Withhold Rent As Means to Urge Repairs or Maintenance By a Landlord?